sebw/blog.wains.be/content/posts/2021/2021-10-10-my-desktop-environment.md

 Ulauncher.
 Unchanged.

-## Editor
+## Editors

-vim and VScode.
-Unchanged.
-Even though VScode is becoming some kind of Frankenstein these days.
+vim and VSCodium.
+I changed to VSCodium because VSCode started installing extensions that I never asked for, and MS is sneakily re-enabling telemetry.

 ## Desktop screenshots and recording